bitcoinhodler/glacier/docs/_docs/extend/improvements.md

 ## BIP39 Mnemonic Support
 [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki){: target="_blank" ._} supports the creation of private keys
 encoded as an English mnemonic for ease and reliability of transcription.
-It’s not yet supported by Glacier because it’s not supported by Bitcoin Core.
+It's not yet supported by Glacier because it's not supported by Bitcoin Core.

 ## Sign Withdrawal Transactions With Individual Signatures
 Bringing
 multiple private keys together in the same physical location for the Withdrawal Protocol entails risk (they could be physically stolen).
 It